kafka, kraft, consensus, architecture, metadata-management

 While new Kafka deployments should use KRaft by default, existing ZooKeeper-based clusters require careful migration planning.

-Migration Approaches: Kafka 3.4 and later support a bridge mode that allows migration from ZooKeeper to KRaft without downtime.
-This involves running both systems temporarily while metadata is transferred, then switching over to KRaft-only mode.
+Migration Approaches: Kafka 3.4 through 3.x versions support a bridge mode that allows migration from ZooKeeper to KRaft without downtime.
+Bridge mode allows both systems to run in parallel temporarily while metadata is transferred, then switches over to KRaft-only mode.
+Note that Kafka 4.0+ only supports KRaft, so migrations must be completed before upgrading to 4.0.

 Monitoring During Migration: During the transition, monitor both systems closely.
-Streaming management tools can help track metadata consistency and identify any discrepancies between ZooKeeper and KRaft views of cluster state.
+Platforms like Conduktor can help track metadata consistency and identify any discrepancies between ZooKeeper and KRaft views of cluster state, ensuring a smooth migration process.
+For comprehensive monitoring strategies, see Kafka Cluster Monitoring and Metrics.

 KRaft in Data Streaming Ecosystems